How to Lower Car Insurance & Save Money

 If you have a car that’s getting older, it might be time to reevaluate the coverage you’re carrying on it.

-You may decide to drop your comprehensive coverage (the portion that helps pay to replace or repair your vehicle if it’s stolen or damaged in an incident that’s not a collision) or collision coverage, for example, or lower the amount of those coverages.
+For example, you may decide to drop your comprehensive coverage — the portion that helps pay to replace or repair your vehicle if it’s stolen or damaged in an incident that’s not a collision — or collision coverage.
+Or you may decide to lower the amount of those coverages.

 Keep in mind, though, that if you do give up this coverage, you may have to pay to repair or replace your vehicle if it’s damaged.
 So it’s important to balance today’s savings with tomorrow’s what-ifs.